olivierhagolle/maja_peps/readme.md

  - `python peps_maja_download.py -p prod_list_toulouse.txt -a peps.txt -w /mnt/data/PEPS_MAJA'

-which checks the completion of the products listed in prod_list_toulouse.txt, and eventually download them to the specified directory /mnt/data/PEPS_MAJA
+checks the completion of the products listed in prod_list_toulouse.txt, and eventually download them to the specified directory /mnt/data/PEPS_MAJA

+If a few products are not completed yet, you will have to try again later.

 ## Authentification